 ORC FALL 2018: Week 2 Painting & Prepping

-Okay, so we are in week 2 of the One Room Challenge and our primary focus this week will be on painting and prepping for our reclaimed wood accent wall.
+Okay welcome to the ORC FALL 2018: Week 2 Painting & Prepping.
+This week our primary focus this week will be on painting and prepping for our reclaimed wood accent wall.

 WEEKS AT A GLANCE: